Embezzlement Defense Attorney

 This charge does, however, lend itself to false accusations.
 As the person in charge of the money or as someone with access to company credit cards or checks, if there is an accounting error you may be first person they look at when they begin investigating the missing money even if you had nothing to do with it.
 If you have a boss who is vindictive you may be accused based solely on this access because the company owner wants someone charged.
 It also makes you a target for scapegoating by others who may try to steal and pin it on you.

 Innuendo or accusations are not enough to be convicted of embezzlement.
 The state will need firm charges and hard evidence in order to convict you of this serious crime.
 Therefore it is important to find a attorney who will fight for your rights and make sure that the state proves its case beyond a reasonable doubt.
 By aggressively questioning weak evidence, the defendant may watch the prosecution’s case collapse and the charges against him dropped.

 A skilled embezzlement lawyer will examine the evidence against you and give you advice on how to proceed.
 Since these crimes often include an extensive paper trail of money from bank accounts, it can be relatively straightforward to give you an idea of how strong the evidence is against you.
 This way, you can be satisfied with the disposition of your case no matter how it turns out knowing that you had the best outcome possible relative to the evidence against you.

 If you are facing embezzlement charges, the first step to fighting for your rights is obtaining a good lawyer.
-At the Law Offices of Patrick N. Anderson and Associates we have over 28 years of experience defending all types of criminal cases.
+At the Law Offices of Patrick N. Anderson and Associates we have 30 years of experience defending all types of criminal cases.
 We treat each client as family and will provide you with the best possible defense team to fight for you in court.
 We practice law in the Arlington, Fairfax, Alexandria, and Northern Virginia parts.